 Then while they were still afar Isaac asks where’s the Lamb for the burnt offering?
 Again Abraham prophecies “the Lord himself will provide it” (Genesis 22:8).
 God indeed provided a Ram for the sacrifice and the rest is history (Genesis 22:9-14).

-Illustration: The thief had nails through both hands, so that he could not work; and a nail through each foot, so that he could not run errands for the Lord; he could not lift a hand or a foot toward his salvation, and yet Christ offered him the gift of God; and he took it.
+Illustration: The thief had nails through both hands so that he could not work; and a nail through each foot, so that he could not run errands for the Lord; he could not lift a hand or a foot toward his salvation, and yet Christ offered him the gift of God, and he took it.
 Christ threw him a passport and took him into Paradise.
 (D. L. Moody)

 Implications: We can draw so much from these verses, but I want to focus on two things.
 Faith and salvation.
 The Bible says God credited Abraham’s faith to him as righteousness (Genesis 15:6; Romans 4:3).
 Just like Abraham, we are also saved by faith.
-However, Abraham’s life teaches that we are not saved overnight but being saved every day.
+However, Abraham’s life teaches us that we are not saved overnight but are saved every day.
 A divine process that will complete only when we die.
 This is called sanctification in Christian theology.

 If salvation is a mountain we climb by faith, while the mountain base marks the beginning of our journey with Christ, the summit marks the end of the journey (death) and entrance to eternal glory (salvation).
-A quick search on the internet will tell you that a mountaineer climbing amount has to fight his way through many deadly obstacles such as altitude sickness, temperature, weather, falls, avalanche, crevasses, and summit fever.
+A quick search on the internet will tell you that a mountaineer climbing amount has to fight his way through many deadly obstacles such as altitude sickness, temperature, weather, falls, avalanches, crevasses, and summit fever.

-Like real mountaineers climbing mountains, we will also face many obstacles, trials and errors while climbing our mountain of salvation.
+Like real mountaineers climbing mountains, we will also face many obstacles, trials, and errors while climbing our mountain of salvation.
 Abraham shows what we must do when faced with obstacles.
 We must stand on the Word of God and reason by faith (Hebrews 11:9).
 The act of reasoning nurtured Abraham’s faith and reasoning is one way we also can nurture our faith.
 Our salvation is completed when faith reaches the fullness of its maturity.

 4. God rewards Obedience